ajwann/svg-loaders-react/README.md

-This is a React implimentation of Sam Herberts [SVG Loaders](https://github.com/SamHerbert/SVG-Loaders) library.
+This is a React implementation of Sam Herberts [SVG Loaders](https://github.com/SamHerbert/SVG-Loaders) library.

 ## Usage